-The hardest thing about knifing urethane is that the material wants to pull into the tool causing a dishing effect - this makes it very difficult to hold any tolerances. the best procedure is to cut the bulk of your material away in your first cuts, leaving a 1/32 / 1/16" (1-2mm) finish cut, which you do at a slow feed, usually by hand.
-Either a parting tool or old power hacksaw blade can be used. for best results sharpen your tool to a razor edge point - a bull nose or flat nose with slight back rake can be used.
+The Hardest thing about knifing urethane is that the material wants to pull into the tool causing a dishing effect - this makes it very difficult to hold and tolerances.
+The best procedure is to cut the bulk of your material away in your first cuts, leaving a 1 - 2 mm(1/32 - 1/16") finish cut, which you do at a slow feed, usually by hand.

+Either a parting tool or old power hacksaw blade can be used.
+For best results sharpen your tool to a razor edge point - a bull nose or flat nose with slight backrake can be used.